-LCCA’s centre based access program provides support, access and referrals to services who can assist people to gain or sustain stable accommodation.
+LVHS’s centre-based access program provides support, access and referrals to services that can assist people to gain or sustain stable accommodation.

 The centre-based support program provides ongoing case management support with the aim to find, secure and sustain stable accommodation.